naag/cidrzip/README.md

-# CIDR Grouping Tool
+# cidrzip

-A Python tool for efficiently grouping and manipulating CIDR ranges.
-It can find the smallest covering network for a range of IP addresses and group multiple CIDR ranges into a specified number of groups.
+A Python tool for efficiently compressing and merging CIDR blocks.
+It finds the smallest covering network for a range of IP addresses and groups multiple CIDR ranges into a specified number of groups.

 ## Installation